 History of the Alexander Noble House

-3 Things to Do at the Alexander Noble House
+3 Ways to See the Alexander Noble House

-Take a stroll through Fish Creek with a walking guide as you learn interesting facts about life in the town during Alexander Noble’s time all the way to present day.
-Walking tours are only held during the summer season and begin at Old Town Hall.
+Step back in time with a guided historical walking tour through Fish Creek.
+You’ll learn interesting facts about the town’s architecture, industry, and heritage from Alexander Noble’s time to the present day.
+Walking tours are held Tuesdays and Thursdays during the summer and begin at the Old Town Hall.

 Is the Alexander Noble House haunted?
 Many locals believe many spirits live within the old home’s walls.
 Some visitors have even reported a man’s face appearing in photos of a mirror beside them.